History of electric power transmission: Transformers and alternating current

 In the closed-core transformer the iron core is a closed ring around which the two coils are wound.
 In the shell type transformer, the windings are passed through the core.
 In both designs, the magnetic flux linking the primary and secondary windings travels almost entirely within the iron core, with no intentional path through air.
 The core consists of iron strands or sheets.
 These revolutionary design elements would finally make it technically and economically feasible to provide electric power for lighting in homes, businesses and public spaces.
-Zipernowsky, Bláthy and Déri also discovered the transformer formula, Vs/Vp = Ns/Np.
+Ottó Bláthy also discovered the transformer formula, Vs/Vp = Ns/Np.
 Electrical and electronic systems the world over rely on the principles of the original Ganz transformers.
 The inventors are also credited with the first use of the word "transformer" to describe a device for altering the EMF of an electric current.

 A very first operative AC line was put into service in 1885 in via dei Cerchi, Rome, Italy, for public lighting.
 It was powered by two Siemens & Halske alternators rated 30 hp (22 kW), 2 kV at 120 Hz and used 200 series-connected Gaulard 2-kV/20-V step-down transformers provided with a closed magnetic circuit, one for each lamp.
 Few months later it was followed by the first British AC system, which was put into service at the Grosvenor Gallery, London.
 It also featured Siemens alternators and 2.4-kV/100-V step-down transformers, one per user, with shunt-connected primaries.

 The concept that is the basis of modern transmission using inexpensive step up and step down transformers was first implemented by Westinghouse, William Stanley, Jr. and Franklin Leonard Pope in 1886 in Great Barrington, Massachusetts, resorting also to European technology.
 In 1888 Westinghouse also licensed Nikola Tesla's induction motor which they would eventually develop into a usable (2-phase) AC motor.
 The modern 3-phase system was developed by Mikhail Dolivo-Dobrovolsky and Allgemeine Elektricitäts-Gesellschaft and Charles Eugene Lancelot Brown in Europe, starting in 1889.

 The International Electro-Technical Exhibition of 1891, in Frankfurt, Germany, featured the long-distance transmission of high-power, three-phase electric current.
 It was held between 16 May and 19 October on the disused site of the three former “Westbahnhöfe” (Western Railway Stations) in Frankfurt am Main.
 The exhibition featured the first long-distance transmission of high-power, three-phase electric current, which was generated 175 km away at Lauffen am Neckar.
 It successfully operated motors and lights at the fair.
 When the exhibition closed, the power station at Lauffen continued in operation, providing electricity for the administrative capital, Heilbronn, making it the first place to be equipped with three-phase AC power.
 Many corporate technical representatives (including E.W.
 Rice of Thomson-Houston Electric Company (what became General Electric)) attended.
 The technical advisers and representatives were impressed.
 As a result of the successful field trial, three-phase current, as far as Germany was concerned, became the most economical means of transmitting electrical energy.